Postal service mail carrier robbed at gunpoint in Florida

 DEERFIELD BEACH, Fla.
-(AP) - Federal officials are offering a reward up to $25,000 for information that leads to the arrested of two people who robbed a letter carrier at gunpoint in a South Florida neighborhood.
+(AP) - Federal officials are offering a reward up to $25,000 for information that leads to the arrest of two people who robbed a letter carrier at gunpoint in a South Florida neighborhood.

 The robbery happened Saturday morning in Deerfield Beach.